9999years/i-c-the-light/readme.md

 ## License

-I C the Light is licensed under the MIT license, a copy of which is included in `license.txt`.
+I C the Light is licensed under the MIT/expat license, a copy of which is included in `license.txt`.